-CHILDREN WHO MEET INCLUSION BASED ON THE TRAUMA DECISION TREE AND WHO HAVE ${\bf NOT}$ REACHED THEIR 15TH BIRTHDAY SHOULD BE TRANSPORTED TO A PEDIATRIC TRAUMA CENTER.
+CHILDREN WHO MEET INCLUSION BASED ON THE TRAUMA DECISION TREE AND WHO HAVE ${\hbox{\bf NOT}}$ REACHED THEIR 15TH BIRTHDAY SHOULD BE TRANSPORTED TO A PEDIATRIC TRAUMA CENTER.

-- a) Apply spinal protection protocol for blunt trauma patients.
-Patients with isolated penetrating trauma should not have spinal immobilization performed.
-(NEW '15) - b) Control bleeding and immobilize patient, if blunt mechanism indicates.
+- a) Apply Spinal Protection Protocol for blunt trauma patients.
+Patients with isolated penetrating trauma should not have spinal immobilization performed. - b) Control bleeding and immobilize patient, if blunt mechanism indicates.
 Spinal immobilization should not be performed on patients with isolated penetrating mechanism.
-If mechanism includes both blunt and penetrating trauma, apply spinal protection protocol.
-Backboard may be used for patient transfer maneuvers.
-(NEW '15) - c) Hyperventilate the head-injured patient as follows:

-Adult: 20 breaths per minute Child: 30 breaths per minute Infant: 35 breaths per minute

-- (1) Who has signs of herniation such as unequal pupils, posturing, or paralysis or - (2) Who is manifesting a rapidly decreasing GCS or - (3) With on-line medical consultation - d) Consider pelvic stabilization technique if indicated.
+If mechanism includes both blunt and penetrating trauma, apply Spinal Protection Protocol.
+Backboard may be used for patient transfer maneuvers. - c) Hyperventilate the head-injured patient as follows: Adult/Adolescent (greater than 13 years of age): 20 breaths per minute Child (1-12 years of age): 30 breaths per minute Infant (less than 1 year of age): 35 breaths per minute - (1) Who has signs of herniation such as unequal pupils, posturing, or paralysis or - (2) Who is manifesting a rapidly decreasing GCS or - (3) With on-line medical consultation - d) Consider pelvic stabilization technique if indicated.